hybox/models/models/permissions.md

 ### Introduction

 The permissions model represents the interaction between managed Resources and Agents' actions.
-Agents represent real entities and have associated Accounts used for authentication.

 ### Notes on implementation

-* Accounts are included in the model for completeness, but there is no assumption that they will be implemented as repository objects.
-Accounts may be managed in a separate database or application.
 * Access controls are defined using [WebAccessControl](https://www.w3.org/wiki/WebAccessControl).
 * Fedora makes some specific assumptions about WebAccessControl.
 See [WebAC Authorization Delegate](https://wiki.duraspace.org/display/FEDORA4x/WebAC+Authorization+Delegate) and its subpages for more detail.
 * IP-based authentication/authorization has not been addressed using this model yet.
 See [#52](https://github.com/hybox/models/issues/52).